 Below are the questions that we would like to touch in our work.
-However, the list of our program questions is regularly updated based on the views of our members.
+The list of our program questions is regularly updated based on the views of our members.

 Accessibility for Members